Agriculture in the Southwestern United States: Crops

 Most of the cropland in the Southwest United States is used to grow hay.
-This is mainly because there are better places in the United States to grow soil-intensive crops, such as the Great Plains and much of California.
 In New Mexico, 1.55 million tons of hay were grown in 2007.
 In Nevada, over 90 percent of the cropland is used to grow hay.
 Alfalfa hay is also the number one crop of Arizona.
 In 2008, Arizona's hay crop sold for $288 million.

-Other than hay, the southwestern states do produce a good amount of crops which grow well in warm climates.
 Arizona's crops, excluding hay, make about $1.9 billion per year.
 Cotton, lettuce, and wheat are the largest contributors in terms of money, but they also produce a significant amount of potatoes, lemons, tangerines, and cantaloupes.
 Over 49,000 dry tons of chili peppers were grown in New Mexico in 2007, 35 million pounds of peanuts were grown, and 63,000 acres were used for onion production.
 New Mexico is also a significant producer of pinto beans and grapes.
 Since Nevada uses 90 percent of its cropland to grow hay, it is not a major contributor to other crops.
 Nevada does grow potatoes, wheat, barley, and onions, as the rest of the southwest states do.
 They also grow mint and garlic.

 Arizona Extension recommends cultivars for tree crops in the Low Desert region, including a few which have been tested and proven viable: